 Because there’s a lot of cutting involved for all of the petals on this chrysanthemum, we are calling this an intermediate felt flower.
 We would also recommend using a cutting machine since there are quite a few intricate pieces to cut.
 However, you can always use our template to cut your felt flowers by hand.

 These felt chrysanthemums would fit in perfectly with your Christmas decor.
 Or you can use them as winter decor once you have taken your decorations down.
 We made these flowers using our new Wild Currant felt, which is a beautiful color to use this time of year.
-In fact, it’s been so popular that it is currently sold out but will be back this week, so make sure to check back on our felt selection!

 What makes these felt chrysanthemums so striking are the delicate petals — carefully curled by hand after the flower is assembled and held in place with a fabric stiffening spray.
 We will show you how to do this in our photo tutorial below.
 Just follow along and be sure to let us know if you have any questions!